-Alan Trammell (No. 3) and Lou Whitaker (No. 1), Tigers
+Alan Trammell (No. 3) and Lou Whitaker (No. 1), Detroit Tigers

 The Tigers have generally pegged retiring a player’s number to his inclusion in the Hall of Fame, but they have made one exception: Willie Horton’s No. 23.
-The Detroit native, a four-time All-Star who played for the team from 1963 to '77, was not only one of the big bats from the Tigers' '68 championship squad but also became a civic icon for going into the streets while still in his uniform during the 12th Street Riot in '67, pleading for peace; the team has also honored him with a statue at Comerica Park.
+The Detroit native, a four-time All-Star who played for the team from 1963 to '77, was not only one of the big bats from the Tigers' 1968 world championship squad but also became a civic icon for going into the streets while still in his uniform during the 12th Street Riot in '67, pleading for peace; the team has also honored him with a statue at Comerica Park.

 All of which is to say that the Tigers shouldn't hesitate to honor Trammell and Whitaker.
 From late 1977 through '95, the two played 1,918 games together, a record both for a double play combo and for AL teammates.
-Both players were key members of Detroit’s 1984 world champions and had Hall-caliber careers—they're around or above the JAWS standards at shortstop and second base, respectively—but have been snubbed by voters to an almost shocking degree.
+Both players were key members of Detroit’s 1984 world champions and had Hall-caliber careers—they're around or above the JAWS standards at shortstop and second base, respectively—but they have been snubbed by voters to an almost shocking degree.
 Trammell, whose case and career numbers are very similar to those of 2012 Hall of Fame honoree Barry Larkin, lasted 15 years on the ballot and maxed out at 40.9% in 2016, his final turn.
 Whitaker, meanwhile, fell off after receiving just 2.9% in 2001, his first year of eligibility, and since then, he has never had his case considered by the Veterans Committee or Golden Era Committee.

 Fernando Valenzuela (No. 34), Dodgers

-Thirty-five years ago, a chubby, 20-year-old Mexican lefthander burst upon the major league scene.
+In 1981, a chubby, 20-year-old Mexican lefthander burst upon the major league scene.
 Though he had pitched 10 games out of the bullpen for the Dodgers the previous September, he was largely an unknown when he replaced the injured Jerry Reuss as the team’s Opening Day starter on April 9, 1981.
 Valenzuela not only threw a five-hit shutout against the Astros that day, but he also went on to rack up seven complete games and five shutouts in his first eight starts, good for a 0.50 ERA.

 Fernandomania took the baseball world and Los Angeles by storm: He landed on the cover of Sports Illustrated, became an icon to the city’s Latino community and drew fans of all backgrounds to parks around the country when he pitched.
-He started the All-Star Game for the NL, became the first pitcher to win the Rookie of the Year and Cy Young awards in the same season, and helped the Dodgers win their first World Series since 1966.
+He started the All-Star Game for the NL, became the first pitcher to win the Rookie of the Year and Cy Young awards in the same season and helped the Dodgers win their first World Series since 1966.
 Valenzuela went on to earn All-Star honors five more times with L.A., for whom he pitched through 1990.
 Since 2003, he's been the color commentator for the team's Spanish-language radio broadcasts.